boxwise/boxtribute/docs/adr/adr_backend_etl_and_hosting_for_StatViz.md

 ## Decisions

-1. **[DONE] Data Format - Incorporation of User Filters**:We will integrate User Filters as dimensions in the returned data.
+1. **[DONE] Data Format - Incorporation of User Filters**: We will integrate User Filters as dimensions in the returned data.

    We assume that including these dimensions will not bloat the data to a size where the Front End cannot handle it.
 No reloads and dynamic filtering for the user are the attractive factors for this decision.

-2. **[DONE] Data Format - Handling of URL Filters**:URL Filters will be implemented as variables in the GraphQL queries rather than dimensions in the returned data.
+2. **[DONE] Data Format - Handling of URL Filters**: URL Filters will be implemented as variables in the GraphQL queries rather than dimensions in the returned data.

    Visualizations are typically embedded via URLs.
 This design means users won't have dynamic control over these filter values within embedded visualizations.
 Consequently, embedding URL filters as query variables suffices without burdening the system with additional dimensions that offer no direct user benefit.